atingupta2005/profile/Blockchain/index.md

 Training Experience
 ----------
+1. "Python, Pyspark, Scala, Machine Learning" Advanced training for 8 days in Tek Systems in Jan 2020

+1. "Advanced Python Training" to Mercedes Benz, Bangalore in Jan 2020

 1. Hyperledger Fabric & Ethereum Blockchain training to Velocis in Oct 2019 for 15 days.

-1. “Network Automation using Python” training to Velocis Systems, Noida in Oct 2019.
+1. "Network Automation using Python" training to Velocis Systems, Noida in Oct 2019.

-1. “Azure Security” training to Capgemini, Online in Oct 2019
+1. "Azure Security" training to Capgemini, Online in Oct 2019

-1. Machine Learning using R training to Capgemini, Mumbai in Oct 2019.
+1. "Machine Learning using R" training to Capgemini, Mumbai in Oct 2019.

-1. Machine Learning using Pyspark & Artificial Intelligence (AI) training to Velocis Systems, Noida in Sep 2019
+1. "Machine Learning using Pyspark & Artificial Intelligence (AI)" training to Velocis Systems, Noida in Sep 2019

 1. Azure Fundamentals training to Velocis in Sep 2019 for 2 Days.

 1. Azure ML Services (Dp-100) training to Infosys in Aug 2019

-1. Machine Learning using R training to Capgemini, Noida in July 2019.
+1. "Machine Learning using R" training to Capgemini, Noida in July 2019.

-1. “Machine Learning Using R” training to Accenture, Gurgaon in July 2019.
+1. "Machine Learning Using R" training to Accenture, Gurgaon in July 2019.

-1. Data Science using R training to CAPGemeni, Bangalore in June 2019.
+1. "Data Science using R" training to CAPGemeni, Bangalore in June 2019.

-1. Ethereum / Solidity Development training to Velocis Systems, Noida in June 2019.
+1. "Ethereum / Solidity Development" training to Velocis Systems, Noida in June 2019.

 1. PySpark training to Velocis Systems, Noida in June 2019.

-1. Prepared 7 hours MOOC – “Linear Regression Models - Introduction to Linear Regression in R Programming” in June-19 for IIHT.
+1. Prepared 7 hours MOOC – "Linear Regression Models - Introduction to Linear Regression in R Programming" in June-19 for IIHT.
    * [Youtube Reference](https://www.youtube.com/playlist?list=PLPOcVTCXqBGbIHzwXgyc_wjk63_1uXm3l)

 1. Providing online training on ML using R Programming to Imarticus in June-19

-1. Data Science & Analytics with Python to CAPGEMINI, Noida in May-19
+1. "Machine Learning Using R" to CAPGEMINI, Noida in May-19

-1. Artificial Intelligence training to CAPGEMINI, Noida in May-19
+1. "Artificial Intelligence" training to CAPGEMINI, Noida in May-19

-1. Azure ML Services training to CAPGEMINI, Pune in May-19
+1. "Azure ML Services" training to CAPGEMINI, Pune in May-19

-1. Machine Learning with Python to CAPGEMINI, Mumbai in Apr-19
+1. "Machine Learning with Python" training to CAPGEMINI, Mumbai in Apr-19

-1. “Network Automation using Python” Training to Accenture in Mar 2019.
+1. Python Training to Accenture in Mar 2019.

-1. Training on R Programming to Velocis Systems, Noida in Feb-2019

 1. Python training to Capgemini, Bangalore in Jan 2019